Home Photographs Photo Classes Order/Prices Guest book Contact Sponsorship Offerings About Seewald Misc & Links

 Click image to enlarge. / San Diego, May 2010 class.

 Are we having fun yet?
 Let's step into the Way Back Machine!
-Entitled 3-D Students, this was taken by Michael during their brief break from creating, at MOPA (Museum of Photographic Art) in Balboa Park.
+Entitled 3-D Students, this was taken by Michael during their brief break from creating, at the Museum of Photographic Art in Balboa Park, San Diego.
 It was after the entire class donned 3-D viewing glasses to peruse some 3-D enlargements.
-Michael arranges a free, self guided tour for each of his classes here.

 _______________________________________________